algorithmiaio/dev-center/_pages/event-flows/apache-kafka.md

 ## Enabling event-driven algorithm workflows

-Once a cluster administrator sets up a broker connection and allows publish or subscribe access to a specific topic for a specific organization-owned algorithm, members of that organization will be able to activate event flows for that algorithm.
+Once a cluster administrator sets up a broker connection and allows publish or subscribe access to a specific topic for a specific organization-owned algorithm, members of that organization will be able to activate Event Flows for that algorithm.

-To get started, log in to the Algorithmia browser UI and click on the ML service catalog menu item on the left nav bar to view the list of available algorithms.
-Select an existing algorithm that's been configured with access to topics via the broker connection configuration (following the admin steps [above](#creating-and-configuring-a-broker-connection-in-the-algorithmia-platform)).
+To get started, log in to the Algorithmia browser UI and navigate to the profile of the algorithm you'd like to configure.
+Note that, as described in the cluster admin configuration steps linked [above](#creating-and-configuring-a-broker-connection-in-the-algorithmia-platform)), the algorithm must already be configured with access to a topic.

 Click on the **Events** tab to see a list of broker topics that the algorithm can access.